unicorne/scc2425/docs/labs/proj1/index.md

 </plugin>
 ```
 **Note:** The login is `maven` `s3cret`and the path must start with `/`
-The plugin was originally form Tomcat7 but also works with Tomcat10.
+The plugin was originally for Tomcat7 but also works with Tomcat10.

 2. To deploy the web application, execute: